 Our teaching takes place on two of our main campuses in Glasgow and London and we collaborate with partners around the world.
 We are a World Health Organisation Collaborating Centre and have a commitment to student and staff exchanges.

 The department has a vibrant research community.
 Our focus is on advancing practice, innovation and research in Public Health and Long Term Conditions.
 Our research is clinically focused and is embedded within all our programmes ensuring that our students.

-Acting Head of Department, Jacqueline McCallum
+Head of Department, Jacqueline McCallum